HashMinerDAO/Hashboard/memory-bank/projectbrief.md

 - Responsive design for all devices

 ## Success Criteria
-- Complete transparency of all Zettahash operational data
+- Complete transparency of all Hashminer operational data
 - Seamless user experience across desktop and mobile
 - Reliable real-time data accuracy
 - Secure wallet and governance interactions